makkus/freckles_website/pages/02.blog/example-seafile/item.md

 - the MySQL database used (well, only the table(s) used by the particular instance)
 - the `ccnet` and `conf` configuration folders
 - the `seafile-data` folder containing the actual files the server stores
-- probably also the `seahub-data`, not 100% sure
+- probably also the `seahub-data` folder, not 100% sure
 - also, in the case of Seafile since the version of seafile can affect the MySQL table structure, it'd probably be good to have the latest version that was used with our data available.
-I'm not 100% happy with this, as I'd really like to separate data and application, but so far I haven't had the time to do that totally for this adapter
+I'm not 100% happy with this, as I'd really like to separate data and application, but so far I haven't had the time to do that to the fullest extend for this adapter

 #### MySQL